CristianoBeato/EbonyPixel-Engine/README.txt

 		 ->	_common.crc
 		 ->	(etc)

-5. Run the game by executing the RBDoom3BFG executable.
+5. Run the game by executing the EbPxDemo executable.

 6. Enjoy